 - Has represented entities in New York Attorney General and New York Inspector General investigations.

-- Represented manufacturer in product liability actions.
+- Defended manufacturer in product liability actions.
 All cases resolved before trial.

 - Has represented Innocent Project clients in a multi-week evidentiary hearing, a successful jury trial, and an appeal to the Supreme Court,